connectomicslab/connectomemapper3/paper/paper.md

   the user in all the steps involved in the configuration of the pipelines, the configuration and execution of the BIDS App, and the control of the output quality.
-CMP3 has been successfully employed in a number of research papers, and is now being currently extended to electroencephalography, to consistute a solid multi-modal framefork for the investigation of brain network function and organization at specific scales, as well as a map that links different spatial and temporal scales.
+CMP3 has been successfully employed in a number of research papers, and is now being currently extended to electroencephalography, to offer a solid multi-modal framefork to the community for the investigation of brain network function and organization at specific scales, as well as a map that links different spatial and temporal scales.
 CMP3 is available from the [Python Package Index (PyPI)](https://pypi.org/project/connectomemapper/), and the container images available from [DockerHub](https://hub.docker.com/r/sebastientourbier/connectomemapper-bidsapp) and [Sylabs Cloud](https://cloud.sylabs.io/library/connectomicslab/default/connectomemapper-bidsapp).